InesDeMascarenhasGrade/Pacman1/README.md

 The ZIP file must be named:

-cw1-<group name>.zip
+cw1-<name>.zip

-so the ZIP file from Group A would be named cw1-group-a.zip.
+so the ZIP file from A would be named cw1-a.zip.
 Remember that we are going to evaluate your code by running your code by using variations on

 python pacman.py -p ClassifierAgent